n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 [this](https://colab.research.google.com/drive/1X0tIA_MmYVQVo--6SVa90mcnAMa55Bm1?usp=sharing)
 Colab.
 It's is similar to Jake's, except we use `time.perf_counter()` to time, `seaborn` to plot, and include 95% confidence bands in the line-plots.
-Notable, the data distributions are the same.
+Notably, the data distributions are the same.

 ## Updated Implementations